NPRC Mini-Survey Explores Typesetting

-SPE, more than anything else, is an important productivity ratio that indicates how many employees does it take to produce $XXX in sales.
+SPE is an important productivity ratio that indicates how many employees does it take to produce $XXX in sales.
 The converse is true as well.
 You can use SPE figures to estimate the annual sales you can expect X number of employees to produce.

 Properly Counting All Employees

-As part of the calculation, you need to count all “employees” whether or not they are on the payroll.
+As part of the calculation, you must count all “employees” whether or not they are on the payroll.
 Do not rely strictly on your payroll reports to make this calculation.
-An example of this would be where you have a husband and wife both working in the business but where only one of them actually draws a salary.
+An example of this would be when you have a husband and wife both working in the business but where only one of them actually draws a salary.

-You must accurately account for all part-time employees.
+You also must accurately account for all part-time employees.
 If a graphic artist or bindery operator consistently works 30 hours per week they would be counted as a ¾ or .75 employee.
 On the other hand, if you have an employee that consistently works 50 hours per week then they would count as 1.25.

-The only exception to the process for counting employees occurs when we are dealing with working owners.
+The only exception to the above process for counting employees occurs when we are dealing with working owners.
 The reality is that owners are typically expected to work 45-50 hours because they are in fact the “owners.”
 However, in situations where one or more owners or partners, feel compelled or are obligated to work 60-70 hours or more each week then it is time to start counting them as more than just one “body.”

 Industry Overview of SPE